 ARTICLE VI—Society Meetings

 The IA Society, or any of its committees, singly or jointly, may hold meetings, conferences, symposia, and conventions, either independently or in cooperation with Sections, Regions, other units of IEEE, or other nonprofit technical organizations, in accordance with IEEE policies, rules, and procedures.
-Specific dates, places, and budgets shall be approved by the ExecBoard; or by delegation to the Chair of the IAS Meetings Department provided prior budget acceptance is obtained from the IEEE General Manager.
+Specific dates, places, and budgets shall be approved by the ExecBoard; or by delegation to the Chair of the IAS Meetings Department.

 There shall be at least one general technical meeting, designated as the IA Society Annual Meeting, each year at a time and place selected by the ExecBoard.